chinenual/Chinenual-VCV/README.md

 Buttons:

-* **Link** - When pressed, the input is sorted using the same sort order as the previous input above it.
+* **Link** - When pressed, the input is sorted using the same sort order as the input above it.
 When unpressed, the input is sorted on its own.

 Inputs: